 There are several campsites and a few small settlements in the park, which makes food and getting around quite accessible.

-Bonne Bay: this is a great place to stay for those interested in hiking the park's lowlands.
+Bonne Bay.
+This is a great place to stay for those interested in hiking the park's lowlands.
 The bay and surrounding mountains are beautiful, especially in the fall.
-They have a discovery centre which is great for information about the park, and also includes a museum.
+They have a Discovery Centre which is great for information about the park, and also includes a museum.
 Check out the hotels and cabins available here.

 What to do in Gros Morne National Park

-Kayaking: rent a kayak and get out on the waters to explore some hidden gems on your own.
+Kayaking: Rent a kayak and get out on the waters to explore some hidden gems on your own.
 Trout River to Bonne Bay, and Bonne Bay to Norris Point are common routes.
 Rentals are available in all three towns.

-Swimming pool: in Rocky Harbour, you'll find a swimming pool operated by Parks Canada; great for rainy days.
+Swimming pool: In Rocky Harbour, you'll find a swimming pool operated by Parks Canada, great for rainy days.
 If you're feeling more adventurous, you're also able to swim anywhere in the park within the cold Atlantic ocean, lakes and rivers.
 Shallow Bay and Lomond are popular spots and have showers.

-Museums: there are countless small museums in the small towns within the park.
-Some notable museums are at the Lobster Cove Head Lighthouse, Gros Morne Wildlife Museum, and the Discovery Centre.
+Museums: There are countless small museums in the small towns within the park.
+Some notable museums are at the Lobster Cove Head Lighthouse, Gros Morne Wildlife Museum and the Discovery Centre.

 Hiking Trails in Gros Morne